 Rooted in care.
 Ready in crisis.

-Since 2020, the California Farmer Relief Fund (CFRF) has provided direct financial assistance to over 1,000 small-scale family farmers impacted by climate disasters, rising costs, and systemic exclusion.
+Since 2020, the California Farmer Relief Fund (CFRF) has provided direct financial assistance to over 1,000 small-scale family farmers impacted by climate disasters like wildfire, flood, and drought, rising costs, and systemic exclusion.
 Administered by the Community Alliance with Family Farmers (CAFF) in partnership with grassroots and regional organizations, the fund prioritizes those most often left out of traditional aid: BIPOC, immigrant, and undocumented farmers.

-CUSP Drought applications open on July 1st, 2026
+CUSP Drought applications open through July 31, 2026

 The California Underserved and Small Producer (CUSP) Program is designed to facilitate support for small and medium-scale California agricultural producers, or small and medium-scale Socially Disadvantaged Farmers and Ranchers (SDFR’s) through technical assistance with business planning and financial and marketing strategies, and also provides direct farmer grants for drought relief for those same priority groups.
 Funding is available for drought impacts dating back to 2017.